Sunshine (Alice in Chains song)

 "Sunshine" is a song by the American rock band Alice in Chains and the eighth track on their debut album, Facelift (1990).
 The song was written by guitarist and vocalist Jerry Cantrell as a tribute to his mother Gloria, who died in 1987.

 Origin

 Cantrell told Spin magazine in January 1991 that he wrote "Sunshine" about his mother's death.
 Cantrell told Spin:

 Cantrell wrote the song in Los Angeles after Alice in Chains had moved from Seattle to L.A. after the death of their friend Andrew Wood, lead vocalist of Mother Love Bone, and were in the middle of recording their first album, Facelift.
-A demo version of the song can be found online.